 Heads up: I wish I’d been aware prior to venturing in of the exquisite-looking cafeteria, which is for the exclusive use of Aqua Sana guests.
 Had I been more prepared, I would undoubtedly have popped in for a coffee and one of their beautiful cakes!
 Next time; definitely next time – I’m already looking forward to going back when Pixie is a little older.

+I hope you found our Center Parcs Elveden reviews of the various things on offer helpful!
 Have you visited a Center Parcs?
 Which is your favourite and did you love it as much as we did?
-If you found this Center Parcs, Elveden Forest review helpful, please consider sharing.